ayrat555/fang/README.md

     }

     // This will be useful if you would like to schedule tasks.
-    // default value is None (the task is not scheduled, it's just executed once) fn cron(&self) -> Option<Scheduled> {
+    // default value is None (the task is not scheduled, it's just executed as soon as it's inserted) fn cron(&self) -> Option<Scheduled> {
         let expression = "0/20 * * * Aug-Sep * 2022/1";
         Some(Scheduled::CronPattern(expression.to_string()))